SteppoFF/iota.keccak.js/README.md

 	console.log(result);
 });
 ```
-For more examples check the source of [example.js](https://github.com/SteppoFF/iota.keccak.js/blob/master/example.js) which can be run as a benchmark tool as well.
+For more examples check the [expamples folder](https://github.com/SteppoFF/iota.keccak.js/tree/master/examples).
+You will find several examples there how to use this module

-## Benchmark
+## Benchmark for address creation and signing
 ```
 Seed set to: IBYMRX......